readthis-io/readthis.io/blog/llms-as-rubber-ducks/index.md

    - Others are better at systematic analysis

    By matching the model to the type of conversation I want to have, I get much better results.

-   The goal isn't to find the "best" model, but to understand how each one thinks and leverage that for different types of problems.
-This approach has made my development process much more efficient.

 ## Why Rubber Ducks?